Meet De Alba Communications

 Victoria Sánchez De Alba

-President, De Alba Communications
+Founder and President, De Alba Communications

-Under Victoria’s leadership, De Alba Communications has become known for our ability to provide a wide range of strategic, integrated communication services.
+With Victoria’s leadership, De Alba Communications has become known for our ability to provide a wide range of strategic, integrated communication services.
 We are second to none when it comes to navigating the changing media landscape and leveraging content across multiple platforms.

 Fluent in English and Spanish, Victoria has a professional background in television journalism and investigative reporting, with past positions that include the Center for Investigative Reporting, Inc., where she was part of a national an Emmy award-winning national news team; ABC/7 KGO-TV, San Francisco; and CBS KOVR TV-13, Sacramento.
 Victoria maintains strong relationships with English language and multicultural media across the U.S.